 Canaves Oia’s infinity pool has one of the best views in the world.
 The hotel’s own boutique also sells gorgeous greek slippers, one-of-a-kind jewelry, dresses, and other locally made artisan goods.

-Even with all the chaos during peak tourism season, once you descend from the main road to your suite, you feel totally alone even in peak travel season.
-It’s a rare dichotomy that I haven’t many other places, and it’s one of the reasons why a cave suite experience in Santorini should be on everyone’s bucket list.
+Even with all the chaos during peak travel season, once you descend from the main road to your suite, you feel totally alone.
+It’s a rare dichotomy that I haven’t experienced in many other places, and it’s one of the reasons why a cave suite experience in Santorini should be on everyone’s bucket list.
+It’s totally serene and restorative.

 Hike Skaros Rock in Imerovigli